martinoischia/Anderson-acceleration/src/README.md

 To consult documentation (which is suggested for approaching the code), open *index.html* in the generated *html* directory.

-Many other targets are present in the *Makefile* to build specific examples (check it out if you need).
+Many other targets are present in the *Makefile* to build specific examples or provide other tools (check it out if you need).

+The example main_linear_problem is not mentioned in the report but contains interesting stuff anyways.